baselatalla/reading-notes/git.md

 ## what is it?

-Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.
+Git is a fast, scalable, distributed version control system with an unusually rich command set that provides both high-level operations and full access to internals.

 ###  Git Commands Every Developer Should Know: